blues/app-accelerators/56-commercial-plug-load-after-hours-waste-dashboard/README.md

 ## 6. Notehub Setup

-1. **Create a project.** Follow [Notehub quickstart](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-pi/#set-up-notehub) if not already done.
+1. **Create a project.** Follow the [Notecard quickstart](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-pi/#set-up-notehub) if not already done.

-2. **Claim the Notecard and create a Fleet.** Power the enclosure.
-On first cellular session, the Notecard associates with your project automatically.
+2. **Claim the Notecard and create a Fleet.** On first cellular session, the Notecard associates with your project automatically.
 Create a [Fleet](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) per building site (one fleet = one sub-panel deployment location).
 [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) allow per-site environment variables without maintaining per-device firmware variants.

 3. **Pre-provision environment variables (commissioning best practice).** Navigate to **Projects → [Your Project] → Fleets → [Your Fleet] → Environment** and add any non-default variables *before powering up the device for the first time*.
 This way they are delivered to the Notecard's local cache on the first successful cellular sync.
 All variables below are optional; firmware defaults are shown.